Sam Simon: Subsequent media work

 In the late 1990s, Simon primarily worked as a director.
 He directed on the American adaptation of the sitcom Men Behaving Badly in 1996, the Friends season three episode "The One Without the Ski Trip" in 1997, and several episodes of The Norm Show (1999) and The Michael Richards Show (2000).
 From 1998 to 2003, he served as a consulting producer and director for The Drew Carey Show, and directed the show's series finale.
 He was also a creative consultant on Bless This House in 1996.

 From 1999 to some time in the early 2000s, Simon was President of e-Nexus Studios the once entertainment content arm of ZeniMax Media, Parent Company of video game publisher Bethesda Softworks.
 After E-Nexus was shut down, Simon became President of the creative group at ZeniMax Productions, another subsidiary of ZeniMax.
+ZeniMax Productions and its sister division Vir2L Studios jointly created four online games featured on the website for the series Survivor: The Australian Outback.

 After leaving The Simpsons and The George Carlin Show, Simon sought to find a "life outside television," as working in the industry "made [him] crazy."
 On working in television, Simon concluded: "In some ways, it's the greatest job in the world.
 You make a product that's given away, and all it does is make people smile.
 Nobody gets hurt, there's no damage, and you can get crazy rich."
 Simon retired from full-time television work, although still worked in the media, frequently contributing, as a writer and a participant, to Howard Stern's radio shows.
 He wrote and directed the one-off radio sitcom "The Bitter Half" for Stern's Howard 101 in 2006.
 Simon had his own show on Radioio.
 Simon returned to television production work in 2012, serving as a consultant and director on the series Anger Management for half a day a week.